-Accounting Estimates: The preparation of financial statements in conformity with generally accepted accounting requires management to make that affect the financial principles estimates and assumptions statements and accompanying notes.
+Accounting Estimates: The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the financial statements and accompanying notes.
 Actual results could differ from those estimates.

 Excess of Cost Over Net Assets Acquired and Other Intangibles: Excess of cost over net assets acquired is being amortized on a straight-line basis over 40 years.
 Accumulated amortization at December 31, 1997 and 1996 was \$839,000 and \$773,000, respectively.